MadmanSilver/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 14-change\_owner\_and\_group	Changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
 15-symbolic\_link\_permissions	Changes the owner and the group owner of the file \_hello to betty and holberton respectively.
 16-if\_only			Changes the owner of the file hello to betty only if it is owned by the user guillaume.

+Advanced Scripts:
+100-Star\_Wars			Plays the StarWars IV episode in the terminal.